I recently read this article about how strength training is seen as a lower class pursuit.

 Strength training is a science.

 Yes, old bro’s tales of lifting persist, but our understanding of exercise science has vastly increased in the last decade.
 There are lifters who geek out over the complexities of form and programming as much as others do over technology or the discovery of a new planet.
-Trips to the gym are no longer about curling for the biggest guns or debating the best protein powder.
+Trips to the gym are no longer focused on curling for the biggest guns or debating the best protein powder.
 Instead, disciples of strength are more interested in figuring out which style of deadlift fits their anthropometry.
 They pore over programs to find the right one for their goals.
 They understand the importance of identifying and fixing muscular imbalances for optimum performance.
 This new wave of lifters seeks to learn and apply principles, which brings me to my next point…

 Strength training requires research.